Since 1989 our motto is CALLIGRAPHY WITHOUT BORDERS

 Two folded nickel-silver blades facing eachother and having their edge in contact so that it makes a very thin horizontal line while it offers some flexibility, that's the idea of some Mr. Boxall in the 1920's.
 The handle was then of black laquered wood which became plain natural wood a little later when the company changed hands to some Mr. Dupont, who called it Automatic Lettering Pens.
 When he passed away a rep at Parker company named David Ford went on, changing the handles to a military shade plastic thus making the old models much more desirable for collectors.

-The system is still more or less the same today, offering the largest strokes together with the narrowest lines with its 13 different designs and sizes.
+The blade system is still more or less the same today, offering the largest strokes together with the narrowest lines with its 13 different designs and sizes.
 The edge has to be put slits upwards on support at an angle of 45° for classical styles of writing, after charging ink or watercolour with a brush through the sides openings.
 Mixing colours is part of the fun.
+Perfect for occidental and hebraic calligraphy but not arabic.
+It's a delicate and fragile product, to be used on smooth surfaces only.
 Wash gently under water and dry the blades with a blotter.

 Harry L. Coit registered in 1928 this brass folded nib hiding a corrugated reservoir, intended for American shopkeepers to write elegantly their sale prices on fruits and vegetable (we bought the original leaflet at auction in 1989).
 More recently Arthur Baker launched a calligraphers' craze about this system in his "step-by-step" books published by Dover.
 The fact is that the Coit pen is stronger than the Boxall (so-called Automatic Pen) so that Hebraïc scribes often prefer it; it also allows going upwards, but its horizontal stroke is not so thin because of the folded metal.
 Anyway it's a very inyeresting and rare tool with 20 different sizes and shapes.